Skip to contents

 center_zero_sample

 logical flag indicating whether the center has a categorical covariate with no observations/individuals in one of the categories.
+It is used to address heterogeneity across centers due to center-specific covariates.
 Default is center_zero_sample = FALSE.
 For more detailes see ‘References’.

 which_cent_zeros